igormmelo/Galeria-de-fotos-com-modal/README.md

 <p>This project didn't have many challenges, but rather learning, despite being very simple, it is very complete</p>

 <h1>What have you improved in your skills?👨🏻‍💻</h1>
-<p>helped me better understand react rendering, the basic principles of a crud and how to manipulate states</p> //aqui
+<p>helped me understand how to manipulate arrays, work with the image component of next.js</p>

 <h1>What did I use in this project?⚙️</h1>
 <h2>⌨️ Languages/Others</h2>